arg0WAK/google-opt-out/README.md

 ## Remove Optional Cookie

-User when rejects analytics data tracking permissions, user may optionally want to reject other data tracking cookies.
+When user rejects analytics data tracking permissions, user may want to reject other data tracking cookies.
 If you want to provide options to the user, you can customize the `optionalCookies` variable and manipulate the DOM as you wish through this structure.

 ```bash
 const optionalCookies = ['cookieName1', 'cookieName2', 'cookieName3']